-Generally, the person bringing the allegation of misconduct first will discuss the allegation with the Associate Dean of Students in the University for Disciplinary Affairs (or his or her designee).
-The complainant must maintain the strict confidentiality of the allegation of misconduct.
+Generally, the person bringing the allegation of misconduct first will discuss the allegation with the Associate Dean of Students in the University for Disciplinary Affairs (or designee).
 The Associate Dean of Students in the University will conduct an expeditious inquiry into the facts, which may include but is not limited to interviews with pertinent other people.
-If warranted by the preliminary information brought forward, the Associate Dean of Students in the University will arrange for a meeting with the accused student as soon as possible.
-In the meeting, the Associate Dean of Students in the University will inform the accused student of the alleged misconduct and will discuss the allegation.
-Based on the inquiry and in consultation with the Faculty Chair of the University-wide Committee and the Dean of Students in the University (or his/ her designee), the Associate Dean of Students in the University has the discretion and authority to dismiss the complaint, to resolve the complaint informally with the parties, or to refer the complaint to the Faculty Chair of the University-wide Disciplinary Committee who can recommend convening a disciplinary committee to hear the incident.
-Mediation and/or informal resolution are not appropriate, even on a voluntary basis, in matters involving allegations of sexual misconduct.
-Throughout the investigation and any subsequent disciplinary and review proceedings, the Associate Dean of Students in the University will provide the complainant and the accused student with periodic and timely updates.
+If warranted by the preliminary information brought forward, the Associate Dean of Students in the University will arrange for a meeting with the respondent as soon as possible.
+In the meeting, the Associate Dean of Students in the University will inform the respondent of the alleged misconduct and will discuss the allegation.
+Regardless of their level of involvement in the inquiry, both the complainant and the respondent will be given the opportunity to provide evidence and to suggest witnesses on their respective behalves.
+Based on the inquiry and in consultation with a Faculty Chair of the University-wide Disciplinary Committee, the Associate Dean of Students in the University has the discretion and authority to dismiss the complaint, or, as explained below, to resolve the complaint informally with the parties, or to refer the complaint to a Faculty Chair of the University-wide Disciplinary Committee who can recommend formally convening a disciplinary committee to hear the incident.

+Throughout the investigation and any subsequent disciplinary and review proceedings, the Associate Dean of Students in the University will provide the complainant and the respondent with periodic and timely updates.